JanssenProject/jans/docs/cedarling/tutorials/javascript.md

 # Getting Started with Cedarling in a JavaScript app

-This guide combines the JavaScript usage instructions with the WebAssembly (WASM) build and API reference for Cedarling.
+This guide explains how to install, build, and use the Cedarling WebAssembly (WASM) package from JavaScript.

 ## Installation